-Today, turkey transferware is a sought after vintage collectible from English potteries like Ridgway, Johnson Brothers, Royal Staffordshire, Wedgwood and others.
-The two pictures below are from Love to Love Dishes blog, here.
+Today, turkey transferware is a sought after vintage collectible.
+They originate from English potteries like Ridgway, Johnson Brothers, Royal Staffordshire, Wedgwood, and others.

 I can just imagine the artist who created this pretty pattern many years ago, can you?